eyobodega/DataFetch/README.md

 # DataFetch

-This project will attempt to extract data from auto trader
+This project will attempt to extract data

 Instructions: